WakiMak/trentent.github.io-forked/_posts/2017-06-13-citrix-storefront-performance-testing-and-tuning-part-6-testing-peak-load.md

 Ok, first off, I have to say I love it when the math adds up.

-I was hoping for an average of 8 PNA app launches (ICA Launch Calls / second) and I got 8.6, and I was hoping for ~19 &#8220;Find All resources Calls / second&#8221; and I got 17.7. Â So I believe I&#8217;m pretty close to simulating my real peak load traffic.
+I was hoping for an average of 8 PNA app launches (ICA Launch Calls / second) and I got 8.6, and I was hoping for ~19 "Find All resources Calls / second" and I got 17.7. Â So I believe I'm pretty close to simulating my real peak load traffic.

 <img class="aligncenter size-full wp-image-2433" src="http://theorypc.ca/wp-content/uploads/2017/06/PNA_Perf.png" alt="" width="932" height="526" srcset="http://theorypc.ca/wp-content/uploads/2017/06/PNA_Perf.png 932w, http://theorypc.ca/wp-content/uploads/2017/06/PNA_Perf-300x169.png 300w, http://theorypc.ca/wp-content/uploads/2017/06/PNA_Perf-768x433.png 768w" sizes="(max-width: 932px) 100vw, 932px" />

-So we can see the load testing definitely put an impact on Storefront server. Â We had some peaks, which varied between requesting icons and requesting the ICA file. Â Getting the Config.xml file didn&#8217;t move the needle neither did find PRELAUNCH applications. Â I&#8217;m not entirely sure why we have some spikes but overall I think I&#8217;m pretty satisfied with this performance.
+So we can see the load testing definitely put an impact on Storefront server. Â We had some peaks, which varied between requesting icons and requesting the ICA file. Â Getting the Config.xml file didn't move the needle neither did find PRELAUNCH applications. Â I'm not entirely sure why we have some spikes but overall I think I'm pretty satisfied with this performance.

 When does Storefront break (in my environment)?